-Therefore when we see people with even “spiritual goals” such as “serving God in others” or exhibiting a veritable passion about a “world mission” or “saving” or “enlightening” others, we can know they are not illumined, and therefore incapable of doing any of those things in a real manner, however fine the exterior machinery might appear.
+Therefore when we see people with spiritual goals such as serving God in others or exhibiting a veritable passion about a world mission or saving or enlightening others, we can know they are not illumined, and therefore incapable of doing any of those things in a real manner, however fine the exterior machinery might appear.

-A true spiritual teacher has no expectation of others whatsoever, much less foisting demands on them.
+A true spiritual teacher has no expectation of others whatsoever, never foists demands on them.
 Knowing that all growth comes from within, never from an outer factor–including him–the worthy teacher knows that it is his duty to teach, and that is the absolute end of the matter.
 From then on it is up to the student to either follow the teaching or not.
 If he asks for help or advice from the teacher, it is the teacher’s duty to give the requested assistance and then leave the matter alone.
-(Swami Sri Yukteswar was a perfect example of this, as was Paramhansa Yogananda.
-They loved and cared deeply, but they also respected the freedom of those they taught.)
 In spiritual life as well as material life there is a division of labor that should be adhered to.
-Under the guise of “love” or “devotion” there should be no violation of spiritual law.
+Under the guise of love or devotion there should be no violation of spiritual law.
 And no authentic teacher will ever break any law.

-It is virtually impossible to find any popular “guru” that does not live like “the jewel in the lotus”–both materially and socially.
+It is virtually impossible to find any popular “spiritual” teacher that does not live like the jewel in the lotus–both materially and socially.
 Although there is a pretense that their disciples are insistent upon it, it is really the guru that demands continual adulation and material accouterments that would have been considered extreme even for a Di Medici monarch.
 One guru in India has himself and his wife weighed every year and given their combined weights in gold.
 And the palatial living quarters of the gurus are like overdone satires of the houses of the most vulgar nouveau riche.

-At the bottom of this outrageous aggrandizement on the psychological and material levels is a profound sense of insecurity and discontentment–and often self-loathing–on the part of the super-guru.
+At the bottom of this outrageous aggrandizement on the psychological and material levels is a profound sense of insecurity, discontentment and often self-loathing on the part of the super-guru.
 I have had experience of this firsthand when visiting their ashrams and conversing with them.
 The pathology is very evident.
 Let me give a single example.

 Once I was the guest of a super-guru after having spent several days at a yoga retreat sponsored by his organization.
 I had spoken to the retreatants several times during those days, and was being rewarded by being invited into the August Presence.
-(I had already been asked to sign a legal document stating that I would not be asking the institution for money in the future as payment for my speaking.
+(I had previously been asked to sign a legal document stating that I would never ask the institution for money in the future as payment for my speaking.
 I had refused to sign–and never asked them for money.)

 As we sat at the table, being served by anxious, hushed, and devoted “gopis,” Super-G began to tell me about the well-known rock groups that had asked him to come speak during their concerts both inside and outside the United States.
 Since I disliked all popular music (especially rock music), and being aware of the negative character of the groups he was naming, I was listening with a mixture of amazement and disgust.
 And then I got the idea: he was trying to make me jealous!
 Did he really think that, having lived with great masters in India and having received the grace of so many other great saints, I would be impressed by a listing of these aberrant drug-addicted pandemonium peddlers?